5.5. Covariance of Dependent Random Variables

 The Effect of Dependence on Risk Assessment

-It’s worth noting how the dependency between moving violations and accidents affects SIC’s risk calculations.
+It’s worth noting how the dependence between moving violations and accidents affects SIC’s risk calculations.
 If we had incorrectly assumed that X and Y were independent (ignoring their positive covariance of 0.207), the variance calculation would have been:

-\[\begin{split}\begin{align} \text{Var}_{incorrect}(Z) &= 4 \cdot 0.74 + 25 \cdot 0.2116 \\ &= 2.96 + 5.29 \\ &= 8.25 \end{align}\end{split}\]
+\[\begin{split}\begin{aligned} \text{Var}_{incorrect}(Z) &= 4 \cdot 0.74 + 25 \cdot 0.2116 \\ &= 2.96 + 5.29 \\ &= 8.25 \end{aligned}\end{split}\]

 This would have resulted in an underestimation of the variance by approximately 33% and an underestimation of the standard deviation by about 18%.
 Such an error could lead to significant mispricing of insurance policies or inadequate risk management.